-The principle of using the channels from within the bands 71-76 GHz and 81-86 GHz in a single duplex FDD arrangement is described in the Fig. A3.1.
+The principle of using the channels from within the bands 71-76 GHz and 81-86 GHz in a single duplex FDD arrangement is described in Figure 1.

-Fig. A3.1.
-Combining the channels from 71-76 / 81-86 GHz bands into a single FDD arrangement with duplex separation of 10 GHz
+Figure 1: Combining the channels from 71-76 / 81-86 GHz bands into a single FDD arrangement with duplex separation of 10 GHz

-The principle of duplex channels within a single band 71-76 GHz or 81-86 GHz with duplex separation of less than 5 GHz is shown in Fig. A3.2.

-Fig. A3.2.
-Combining the channels from single 71-76 GHz or 81-86 GHz band into an FDD arrangement with duplex separation of less than 5 GHz

-When the wider channels are needed then a flexible number of consecutive 250 MHz channels may be aggregated into FDD channels, as illustrated in Fig. A3.3, for duplex separation equal to 10 GHz, or in Fig. A3.4, for duplex separation equal to 2.5 GHz.
-Administrations that prefer to use of multiple sizes channels in predefined positions may refer to Annex 4.
+When the wider channels are needed then a flexible number of consecutive 250 MHz channels may be aggregated into FDD channels, as illustrated in Figure 2, for duplex separation equal to 10 GHz.
+Administrations that prefer to use of multiple sizes channels in predefined positions may refer to ANNEX 4.

-Fig. A3.3: Example of aggregating multiple 250 MHz channels, possibly alongside with original 250 MHz wide channels

-Fig. A3.4: Example of aggregating multiple 250 MHz channels, possibly alongside with original 250 MHz wide channels within the single band 71-76 or 81-86 GHz
+Figure 2: Example of aggregating multiple 250 MHz channels, possibly alongside with original 250 MHz wide channels

-When channels smaller than 250 MHz are desired, the subdivision of one or more contiguous individual 250 MHz channels is possible following Annex 4.
+When channels smaller than 250 MHz are desired, the subdivision of one or more contiguous individual 250 MHz channels is possible following ANNEX 4.

 channel Arrangements for Multiple size TDD/FDD AGGREGATed CHANNELS IN FREQUENCY BANDS 71-76 / 81-86 GHz